-LIFE/ACCIDENTAL DEATH AND DISMEMBERMENT BENEFITS AS OF JANUARY 1, 2018
+DEATH BENEFITS AS OF JANUARY 1, 2025

 Your Plan provides group life and accidental death and dismemberment benefits through separate policies purchased by the Plan from other insurers.
 This benefit covers only the Employee and not his or her dependents.
+The life insurance benefit covers Employees who are actively-at-work, retired, disabled or on Self-Pay or COBRA coverage.
 The Employee will provide the Plan with the identity of the beneficiary or beneficiaries of this coverage.
 Benefits under this coverage are listed below: